-“Agreement” means the separate documented agreement that has been signed by Psittacus Systems Ltd and the customer;
+“Agreement” means this document for individual users or the Psittacus Software Licence Agreement for licenced resellers that have been aggree to by Psittacus Systems Ltd and the relavant customer;

-“Authorised Users” means the persons who have authorised to use the software as defined in the Agreement;
+“Authorised Users” means the persons who have authorised to use the software as defined in the either agreement above;

 “Business Day” means a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business;